savonet/book/language.md

 too.

-In practice, float getters are often created using `interactive.float` which creates a float value which can be modified on the telnet server, or `osc.float` which reads a float value from an external controller using the OSC library, this is detailed in [a later section](#sec:telnet).
+In practice, float getters are often created using `interactive.float` which creates a float value which can be modified on the telnet server (this is an internal server provided by Liquidsoap on which other applications can connect to interact with it), or `osc.float` which reads a float value from an external controller using the OSC library, as detailed in [a later section](#sec:telnet).
 For instance, with the script

 ```{.liquidsoap include="liq/interactive-float1.liq" from=1 to=-1}
 ```

-the volume can then be modified by issuing the telnet command
+the volume can be modified by issuing the telnet command

 ```
 var.set volume = 0.5
 ```

 You should remember that getters are regular functions.
-For instance, if we want the volume on telnet to be expressed in decibels, we can convert it as follows:
+For instance, if we expect that the volume on telnet to be expressed in decibels, we can convert it to an actual amplification coefficient as follows:

 ```{.liquidsoap include="liq/interactive-float2.liq" from=1 to=-1}
 ```